 The neighborhood also home to movie stars, musicians and Hollywood elite.
 Well, these house look really stunning, just like the one in Hollywood movie.

 Mickey Mouse was “born” in Los Feliz Neighborhood Garage.
-One day Walk Disney has some inspiration and drew his first image of Mickey Mouse character in the garage of his uncle’ house.
+One day Walt Disney has some inspiration and drew his first image of Mickey Mouse character in the garage of his uncle’ house.

 My final thought about Griffith Observatory, this is really a great and cool place to visit, regardless of how much time you have in this city.
 It is more than an observatory which bring so much more to the table, from beautiful skyline of the LA LA Land, to its arts & architecture of the building!
 It took more than 4 years to renovate from 2002 to 2006, spending about $93 million into making the world-class Observatory after 67 years of heavy public use.
 I am glad Griffith Observatory is in our list of things to do in LA.